StevenD24/Taskflow-AI/README.md

 # Taskflow AI

-Welcome to Trello 2.0 GPT-4, a revolutionary task management application that combines the best of Trello with the cutting-edge power of GPT-4 language model.
+Welcome to Taskflow AI, a revolutionary task management application that combines the best of Trello with the cutting-edge power of GPT-4 language model.
 Experience a new level of productivity and collaboration as you harness the capabilities of artificial intelligence.
 The application is live and deployed on Vercel, ready for you to explore and supercharge your task management process.

 ## Overview
-Trello 2.0 GPT-4 takes task management to a whole new level by integrating the advanced capabilities of the GPT-4 language model.
+Taskflow AI takes task management to a whole new level by integrating the advanced capabilities of the GPT-4 language model.
 Seamlessly plan, organize, and track your tasks in a visually intuitive and intelligent environment.
 The power of natural language processing and machine learning makes your task management experience more efficient, insightful, and delightful.

 ## Dashboard
 ![Screenshot 2023-05-29 at 9 47 24 PM](https://github.com/StevenD24/Trello-2.0-GPT-4/assets/105379503/35ad8f4b-465f-4854-9e40-b607a9012fa0)